VasilGVasilev/InterviewPrep/myNotes/asynchronous.md

 In the case of promises, the promise is set into the microtask queue which the event loop ranks with higher priority than regular tasks such as setTimeout callbacks.
 Meaning when/if a promise is fulfilled, its then method is added to the microtask queue, ensuring that it will be executed before the next task in the event loop.

-Thus, with simple words, the Javascript runtime adds threads and concurrency to the otherise, single threaded programming langauge.
+Thus, with simple words, the Javascript runtime adds threads and concurrency to the otherwise, single threaded programming language.
-So what happens when we make use of promises and callbacks -> we invert the control.
+So what happens when we utilize promises and callbacks -> we invert the control.
 The code result becomes dependant on an external factor, namely, the additional features that come with every Javascript runtime.
-Control of execution is inverted and handed over to an external entity as described above.\
+Control of execution is inverted and handed over to an external entity as described above.

 \
 \